List of subsea tunnels in Norway: Proposed

 The following includes tunnels which have been proposed and which are either being planned by the Norwegian Public Road Administration, or are in the National Transport Plan 2010–2019.
 Projects which have been abandoned or have not been subject to public investigations are not included.
 Several of the most trafficked ferry sections are not currently proposed, as the fjords are too deep to have a tunnel with current technology.
 As of 2011, there are 160 ferry crossings in the country, the majority of which could potentially be replaced by fixed links.
 For the authorities, the decision to build new tunnels depends on the length, possibility of building a bridge, depth of the sound or fjord and population in the affected areas.
 While the first tunnels were mostly part of fixed links to connect island and sealocked communities to the mainland, focus has recently shifted more towards replacing ferries on main roads connecting regions, in particular European Route E39, which runs along the west coast.
-The largest proposal is for E39 Rogfast, which would replace four ferry services, and would become the world's longest road tunnel and the world's deepest tunnel.